matthiask/406.ch/posts/2023-08-02-composition-over-inheritance-the-case-for-function-based-views.md

 # Composition over inheritance: The case for function-based views

-[A recent conversation with Carlton on Mastodon](https://hachyderm.io/@matthiask/110814846128940975) prompted me to write down a summary of my thoughts re. function- vs class-based views in Django.
+[A recent conversation with Carlton on Mastodon](https://hachyderm.io/@matthiask/110814846128940975) prompted me to write down some of my thoughts re. function- vs class-based views in Django.

 ## The early days